Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

-We briefly outline the content of this paper.
+Finally, we briefly outline the content of this paper.
 In this introduction we give the definition of the Dirac operator on an orientable two dimensional Riemannian manifold, and the APS boundary condition.
 We further discuss the magnetic field.
 Introducing our particular setting we find an explicit form of the APS boundary condition and establish the gauge invariance of the problem in Lem.~\ref{le:gauge_invariance}.
-It turns out that we can ``gauge away'' integer-multiples of $2\pi$ of the flux inside the holes.
+Using Lem.~\ref{le:gauge_invariance} we can without loss of generality study only fluxes mod $2\pi$ inside each hole.
+We refer to this as ``gauging away'' integer-multiples of $2\pi$ of the flux.

 In Sec.~\ref{chap:main_thms} we state and prove the main results.
 To briefly summarise, we obtain the same result as Aharonov and Casher in the case of the Dirac operator on a plane with holes.
 On a disc with holes our statement is in accordance with the index theorem.
-We conclude the section with comments on an ambiguity of the APS boundary condition and the relevant reformulations of our main result.

 We extend the Aharonov--Casher theorem to a sphere with holes in Sec.~\ref{sec:sphere}.
 Despite this being a direct consequence of our result on a disc with holes, due to the fact that the two cases are related by stereographic projection, we first need some theoretical preparation in form of treating the Dirac operator with APS boundary condition in a conformal metric.
 The proof also requires analysis of the spinors under the change of coordinates by the M\"{o}bius transform which we discuss in Appx.~\ref{ap:mobius_transform}.